bryanmr/Steamy_Cats/README.md

-	--clear-whole-config : Preserves nothing from old configuration --clean-dls : Gets rid of failed downloads and tries again --category-list : Returns the list of categories available --user : User number to execute the script with, instead of inputting after running
+	--clear-whole-config : Preserves nothing from old configuration --clean-dls : Gets rid of failed downloads and tries again --category-list : Returns the list of categories available --vdf-file : Name of a VDF configuration to use instead of the script discovered one
+	  Usage: --vdf-file=/path/to/file.vdf
+	--steam-user-id : The numeric USER ID for your Steam account
+	  Usage: --steam-user-id=77777777777777777
+	--comm-html : Download your own community page instead of making it public
+	  Usage: --comm-html=/path/to/steamcommunity.html
+	--user : User number to execute the script with, instead of inputting after running
 	  Usage: --user=$USERNUM
 	--include-file : Location of the file containing a list of categories to include
 	  Usage: --include-file=$FILENAME
 	--exclude-file : Location of the file containing a list of categories to exclude
 	  Usage: --exclude-file=$FILENAME

 ```
 ### Disclaimer
 This script works on my Ubuntu 18.04 installation.
 I have not tested it elsewhere.